spirousschuh/cookiecutter-git-workshop-documentation/docs/docu-content/reStructuredText.rst

 Idea
 ----

-Here some good features of *restructuredText*:
+Here some good features of *reStructuredText*:

 * automatic formatting
 * changes are traceable with git